It was the late Psychologist Carl Rogers who over forty years ago said;

 Quite simply, increased public scrutiny and personal accountability for school leaders has gone too far.
 The rules of the game have changed.
 The goal posts have moved (and keep moving) yet school leaders are still held accountable for the outcome of a game for which they are no longer the main players and have virtually no say in the rules.

-There are many critics of what is wrong with our current education system and I amongst other educationalists commented in a recent Guardian article, about what needs to change.
+There are many critics of what is wrong with our current education system and I amongst other educationalists commented in a Guardian article back in September 2018, about what needs to change.

 Had there been room to Comment further, I would have made these three additional points as to why public scrutiny and personal accountability for school leaders has gone too far.